ygalanak/DataAnalysisTemplate/README.md

 ## Usage

-After you've installed all those things (which you should only have to do once), you can start writing and compiling!
-Here's what you do:
+### STEP 1: Install the [Installation](#installation) items
+If done STEP 1 before, no need to repeat.
+Note that if you haven't installed the `pandoc/fonts` for all users, you may experience issues in compiling.
+In that case, you may reinstall the fonts.

+### STEP 2:
 1. Create a Markdown file (or R Markdown file) in some directory.
 Place `Makefile` and the [`pandoc`](pandoc/) folder in the same directory.
 If you're using a bibliography, include a BibTeX file in the same directory.
-It should look like this:
+The directory should look like this:

     ```text
     .
     ├── Makefile
-    ├── manuscript.md
+    ├── manuscript.Rmd
     ├── references.bib
     ├── sections
         ├── introduction.md